 The Company's executive compensation programs are overseen by the Human Resources Committee of our Board of Directors (the "Committee").
 Among its other responsibilities, the Committee approves the elements of our executive compensation programs that cover the named executive officers with the exception of the Chief Executive Officer ("CEO"), whose compensation is reviewed and recommended by the Committee and approved by the independent members of the Board of Directors.
 The Committee is comprised of William K. Hall (Chairman), Ann M. Drake, Robert S. Hamada, and Patrick J. Herbert, III.
 The Board has determined that all of the Committee members are independent directors under the applicable NYSE and SEC rules.
-In addition, none of the Company's executive officers serves as a director of any company where an executive officer of that other company serves on the Committee.
+In addition, none of the Committee.